MagicBoxSoftware/vs-cordova-3-1-ignore-files/README.md

 It was from that example that this plugin was inspired.

 #### Other info
-Another, more editorial, explanation of this plugin and its origins cane be found on our [web site](http://magicboxsoftware.com/visual-studio-cordova-tools-the-adventure-begins/).
+Another, more editorial, explanation of this plugin and its origins can be found on our [web site](http://magicboxsoftware.com/visual-studio-cordova-tools-the-adventure-begins/).